Home > Outsourcer > Templates and page layout instructions

 Bleed and slug

-• 5mm bleed all round inside pages and 30mm slug in special cases only (eg. gatefolds).
+• 5mm bleed all round inside pages (with a 30mm slug in special cases only, e.g. gatefolds, but check with production editor).

 • Ensure all elements extend to full bleed.